RefresherTowel/docs/statement/usage.md

 ### 11. History peek (previous states)

-You can check where you’ve been:
+You can check where you've been:

 ```gml
 // Last state name